PoojaK0/Practice-JAVA-/README.md

-# Here, I'll upload the questions I'm praticing, in Java.
+# Here, I upload the Leet questions I'm praticing (in Java).